HammadZahidAli/ISO27001_Lead_Implementor/README.md

-# ISO 27001 Lead Implementor Portfolio
+# ISO 27001 Lead Implementor

 This repository highlights my work as an **ISO/IEC 27001 Lead Implementor**, showcasing practical documentation and procedures for building an **Information Security Management System (ISMS)**.